 The best way to keep your oral health is to take good care of your teeth.
 Of course, you should brush and floss daily.
-But it’s also vital that you visit your dentist for regular exams.
+But it’s also vital that you visit your dentist for regular dental exams.
 This helps you to cut down on your risk of cavities, gingivitis, and periodontitis.
 Exams can also help detect threats to your health such as oral cancer.

 You should have an exam every six months.
 Your dentist may ask that you go in more often based on your oral health.

 When you go for your dental exams, your dentist or hygienist will do a careful check of your teeth and gums to find signs of tooth decay, gum disease, or any other oral health problems.
 She will also check your face, the sides of your neck, under your jaw, inside your lips and cheeks, your tongue, and the roof and floor of your mouth for trouble signs.